 “Any nontoxic paint is fine to have on baby skin.
 This is assuming the paint will be on the infant's skin briefly and any excess paint wiped clean as soon as possible,” pediatrician Dr. Natasha Burgert, M.D., tells Romper.

-If you're trying to take infant handprints, you might have a hard time getting them to put their palm flat against the paper because their natural reaction will be to close their hand into a fist (known as the grasping reflex).
-Try taking the print while they're in a deep sleep, per Hello Motherhood, and use a baby wipe or warm washcloth to remove the ink or paint afterward.
+If you're trying to take infant handprints, you might have a hard time getting them to put their palm flat against the paper because their natural reaction will be to close their hand into a fist (also known as the grasping reflex).
+For the best results, try taking the print while they're in a deep sleep and then use a baby wipe or warm washcloth to remove the ink or paint afterward.

 Dr. Natasha Burgert, M.D., pediatrician and nationally recognized child health expert